-With most of these tools you can get good deals buying pairs, plus older model often appear for sale on the second-hand market.
+With most of these tools, you can get good deals buying pairs, plus older model often appears for sale on the second-hand market.

 Sportiva Nepal Evo GTX

-Current version of this classic boot, solid but still good to your feet after long days.
+The current version of this classic boot, solid but still good for your feet after long days.
 Gore insert helps keep the water out after long extended trips in wet environments where it can be hard to keep your boots proofed.

 Lastly don’t forget to get clipper leashes for your new tools as losing one on their first day out would be really bad form!